 The scope for EU legislation in the area of health policy is specifically limited, but incentive measures to promote and improve health can be adopted and this provides the basis for the Health Programme 2014-2020 which provides EU funding to support the health agenda.
 The accessing EU funding section of our website provides more information about how the Health Programme and other EU funding programmes can support innovation in the NHS.

 The EU is also responsible for setting policy on plant and animal health and food safety, both areas having important implications for human health.
 Together with public health and consumer policy, these form the responsibilities of the EU Health Commissioner, supported by the European Commission's Directorate General for Health and Food Safety, often known as 'DG Santé' (a shortened version of its name in French).
-The Commissioner for Health and Consumer Policy is Vytenis Andriukaitis.
+The Commissioner for Health is Stella Kyriakides.

 Presidency of the Council

 In addition to the agenda taken forward by the European Commission, the country holding the Presidency of the Council will usually set some priorities of its own in the area of health, which it will pursue during its 6-month stint at the helm.
-Romania currently holds the Presidency and among its priorities will be developing the EU social dimension, through the enforcement of the European Pillar of Social Rights.
+Croatia currently holds the Presidency and among its priorities will be implementing the European Pillar of Social Rights, including work-life balance; promoting healthy lifestyles and life-long health care; and developing existing legislation to protect personal data and privacy.

 Wider EU policies and health